55+ Best Instagram Spots in San Francisco for Unique Photos

 Bay Bridge with the Full Moon

-You’ve definitely heard of the famous Victorian Homes across the street from Alamo Square, the Painted Ladies.
-This row of homes was made popular by the opening of Full House (the actual Full House house is a few blocks away).
+You’ve definitely heard of the famous Victorian Homes across the street from Alamo Square Park, the Painted Ladies.
+This row of Victorian houses was made famous by the opening of Full House (the actual Full House house is a few blocks away).

-It’s not just the houses that make this such an Instagrammable location in San Francisco, but you can actually see the city’s skyline in the distance by walking to the top of the hill.
+It’s not just the colorful houses that make this such an Instagrammable location in San Francisco, but you can actually see the city’s skyline in the distance by walking to the top of the hill in the park.

-The best time is at sunset, because the skyscraper’s lights will come on.
+The best time for photos here is at sunset when the skyscraper lights come on.
 So plan a picnic in the park for some Instagram photos and wait until the sun goes down for more pictures!

 Alamo Square Painted Ladies

-Coit Tower is an iconic San Francisco Landmark atop Telegraph Hill and overlooks North Beach, Fisherman’s Wharf and the Embarcadero.
-The 360 degree views from the top of it are incredible.
+Coit Tower is an iconic San Francisco Landmark atop Telegraph Hill.
+It overlooks North Beach, Fisherman’s Wharf, and the Embarcadero, and the 360-degree views from the top are incredible.

-But – that’s not actually the best place to take a picture of or with Coit Tower since you’ll want to be able to see the entire structure perched on its lookout point.
+But the base of the tower is not the best place to take a picture of or with Coit Tower since you’ll want to be able to see the entire structure perched on its lookout point.

-Here are a few of my favorite places to photograph Coit Tower either on its own or with a person in it for the gram!
+Here are a few of my favorite places to photograph Coit Tower, either alone or with a person in it, for the gram!

 • Ina Coolbrith Park